Miccighel/MichaelSoprano/site/README.md

 # Michael Soprano — HugoBlox website

-This directory is the canonical source of the HugoBlox website.
-It contains the complete profile, homepage, publications, presentations, teaching pages, and static assets while the legacy production tree remains frozen at the repository root.
+This directory is the canonical and self-contained source of the HugoBlox website.
+It contains the complete profile, homepage, publications, presentations, teaching pages, and static assets.

 ## Content structure